hellums/lacey-bacon/README.md

 - Flask=2.0.3
 - natsort=8.1.0

-## To install prerequisites and run command-line version:
+## Mac/Linux instructions for command-line version:
   - >git clone https://github.com/hellums/lacey-bacon.git
   - >cd lacey-bacon
+  - >python -m venv env
+  - >source env/bin/activate
   - >pip install -r requirements.txt
   - >python romcom.py

+## Windows instructions for command-line version:
+Same as above, except replace the "source env/bin/activate" command in step 4 with
+  - >env\Scripts\activate (or activate.bat)

 ## To view Jupyter Notebook output and data analysis
 - [Notebook/EDA](https://github.com/hellums/lacey-bacon/blob/root/romcomEDA.pdf)
 (or open romcomEDA.pdf in the project folder using Adobe or other PDF viewer)

+(OPTIONAL) To test functions and data:
+  - >python -m unittest test_romcom -v

+(OPTIONAL) To test SQLite3 database:
+  - >python romcomSQL.py

+## Clean Up
+- To get everything back to normal and remove files, type deactivate, then remove the lacey-bacon directory.
+Your system will be back to normal, as before the test.

-# Code Louisville Requirements
+# Satisfaction of Code Louisville Requirements
-Satisfaction of requirements are called out in code, just search for "Code Louisville"
+Requirements are called out in code, just search for "Code Louisville" in the python files

 Category 1 - Python Programming Basics
 - [x] Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.